eukras/koinos/README.md

     $linkedHtml = $rm->linkReferencesInHtml($textContainingReferences, '/r/');

-The scanner for matching links in text will identify if they exist in parallels, that is, if references that are separated by a pipe character, e.g.
-"The Psalms Ps 14 | Ps 53 are the same."
+The scanner for matching links in text will identify if they exist in parallels, that is, if references are separated by a pipe character, e.g.  "The Psalms Ps 14 | Ps 53 are the same."
+See the test suite for examples.

 ### Utility\Reference Internals